wp-plugins/instant-feedback/readme.txt

 == Description ==

 The only response to a share available till now was the 'Like' or the 'Favourite' option.
 With MyEffecto plugin, you can now give your viewers the privilege to vote your content in a way they actually feel about it.

 MyEffecto attends to this non-robotic tendency to feel in humans.

+= Myeffecto for WordPress =

 So you simply select a list of emotions from a library we provide and add the plugin to your content and your viewers respond you what they feel.
 And the best part?
 Its only a button click.
 So that your lazy friends needn't write lines of comments.
 Myeffecto for wordpress plugin integrates by using Myeffecto login and aligns before wordpress comments.

+= Myeffecto Features =

+* Places a div under each content which contents the set of emotions.
+* Also on the click of emotions you will get the recommendations and share.
+  These recommandations are basically the top clicked contents based on the clicked emotions.
+* Share will be the sharing on the Twitter and Facebook.
+* Provides the analytics based on the clicks.
+* Analytics will be no. of clicks and no. of visits.
+* Also Analytics will be clicks verses visits.
+* Tracks Location of clicks and visits.
+* Displays all this analytics in charts on myeffecto site(http://www.myeffecto.com/).

+= Support =

+Email us on (support@myeffecto.com) for any kind of support.
+We assure you of a quick solutions.

 == Installation ==